 The public beta iPadOS is still very buggy and unstable.
 A lot of app developers have advised against updating.
-It’s better safe than sorry!
+Better safe than sorry!

 Naturally, after I got over my confusion on what iOS I was running on my iPad, the first thing I tried out was DARK MODE.
 I was already attempting to have dark mode on my iPad Pro long before I upgraded to the public beta iPadOS 13.
 Not my proudest moments.
 Thanks to iPadOS, I don’t have to resort to such shameful schemes anymore.

 Dark mode is beautiful!
 However, I was more intrigued by how it integrates with different apps than how pleasant it looks.